fawazar94/Standup-Automation/README.md

   - If you post in the morning, it won’t reflect today’s hours correctly.
 - If you have coding knowledge and with the help of AI, you can modify it to your liking.
 - Otherwise, you can just use it as-is and **post at the end of the day**, which works perfectly.
-- (Optional) You can notify your program director that you post your standup at the end of the day.
+- You can notify your program director that you post your standup at the end of the day.

 ---